Shopping for a new Mitsubishi Mirage?

 |$ 15,059||$ 15,395|

-The Mirage, on the other hand, is pretty much a case of what-you-see-is-what-you-get.
-The base model Mirage DE includes automatic climate control and a few other features as standard.
+The 2015 Mitsubishi Mirage has a couple of things going for it.
+It's the most fuel-efficient car sold this year that isn't a hybrid or plug-in electric vehicle, and it's low-priced, starting at just $13,000 plus delivery for the base DE model, which ncludes automatic climate control and a few other features as standard.
 Most Mirage buyers will likely step up to the ES, for an additional $1,200.
 That's still reasonable against its competitors, which range from two-seat minicars to subcompact hatchbacks.
-Mitsubishi is targeting first-time buyers and those on very limited budgets.

 The Mirage name was last seen in North America as a new car way back in 2002.
 The 2015 Mirage is sold in the U.S. and in Canada (where it competes with not only the Spark but also the Nissan Micra, a five-door minicar not sold in the U.S.).